10 Best UX Research Methods and When To Use Them

 The most common types of usability tests include:

-• Moderated usability tests, where an unbiased facilitator reads tasks and encourages the user to think out loud while working on the task in a usability lab, designed specifically for this purpose.
-The aim of the moderated usability test is to test your user’s assumptions and evaluate the effectiveness of your UX design.
+• Moderated usability tests: In these tests, an unbiased facilitator reads tasks and encourages the user to think out loud while working on them, typically in a usability lab designed specifically for this purpose.
+The goal is to test your user assumptions and evaluate the effectiveness of your UX design.

-• Unmoderated usability tests, which are conducted online, with the instructions and tasks delivered via audio or video recording.
-Similar to moderated usability tests, the user is encouraged to think out loud when completing the tasks, but the lack of a facilitator asking questions makes the process much cheaper.
+• Unmoderated usability tests: Conducted online, these tests involve delivering instructions and tasks via audio or video recording.
+Like moderated usability tests, the user is encouraged to think out loud while completing the tasks.
+Without a facilitator, this process can be much cheaper.

-• Guerilla tests, which are conducted in informal surroundings, such as subway stations and coffee shops.
-This method is best if your products or services have a large user base.
+• Guerilla tests: Conducted in informal settings, such as subway stations and coffee shops, this method is useful for gathering quick feedback from a broad user base.
+It is ideal if your products or services have a large audience.

 Find the best website development companies.